 PRO DISPLAY XDR

-- The Pro Display XDR is equipped with two ambient light sensors, one on the front and one on the back, which is used to adjust the backlight brightness, content level black, and white point (if True Tone is enabled) for your lighting setup.
+- The Pro Display XDR is equipped with two ambient light sensors, one on the front and one on the back, which adjust the backlight brightness, content level black, and white point (if True Tone is enabled) for your lighting setup.
 Apple reports here that to avoid confusing the sensors.
 You should avoid having any bright lights on your desk by the back of the display (like, say, a desk lamp).

 - Another strange caveat: Apple said the Pro Display XDR could “sustain 1000 nits of brightness over the entire screen indefinitely in environments up to 25 ° C (77 ° F).”
-Crank the brightness up past 1,000 nits or the past temperature 77F, and the brightness might go down.
+Crank the brightness up past 1,000 nits or the temperature 77F, and the brightness might go down.